Efficient methanol production on the dark side of a prestellar core: Origin of gaseous methanol in H-MM1

 One remarkable feature of the brightest $\meth$ emission region is that it closely follows the eastern boundary of the core as marked by $\dammo$ emission.
-The wavy shape and the rolling up seen in the north (Figure~\ref{figure:xmeth}) are the hallmarks of Kelvin-Helmholtz instability (KHI), which can occur in sheared flows with density stratification.
-The methanol distribution gives the impression that the more tenuous gas at the eastern boundary flows to the north, more or less in the plane of the sky, or that the denser material of the core flows to the south.
-The presence of shear in a gas flow with a high Reynolds number implies small-scale vorticity, and the undulating methanol emission region probably consists of a chain of secondary billows that are unresolved in the present map.
-As described in standard textbooks, such as \cite{Batchelor1967}, advection of vorticity amplifies the dominant sinusoidal disturbance in a vortex sheet and makes it roll up.
-The evolution of vortex sheets has been studied numerically and semi-analytically by \cite{1976JFM....73..215P} and \cite{1976JFM....73..241C}.
-According to their results, vorticity reaches its maximum values at places they call ``braids'' (near the troughs) and ``cores'' or cat's eyes (near the crests), separated by approximately half the wavelength of the dominant disturbance.
-By comparing the methanol map to the computed images of \cite{1976JFM....73..215P}, one can identify the methanol peak with a braid and the overturning billow in the north with a core.
-The apparent wavelength of the methanol feature is approximately $60\arcsec$, corresponding to $7,200$ au or $0.035$\,pc
+The wavy shape and the rolling-up seen in the north (Figure~\ref{figure:xmeth}) are the hallmarks of Kelvin-Helmholtz instability (KHI), which can occur in sheared flows with density stratification.
+The channel maps shown in Figure~\ref{figure:channel_maps} give the impression that the dense gas is flowing along a loop.
+If the ambient gas does not share this motion, the core is surrounded by a shear layer.
+The presence of shear in a gas flow with a high Reynolds number would imply small-scale vorticity, and the undulating methanol emission region would in this case consist of a chain of secondary billows that are unresolved in the present map.
+In this scenario, the methanol peak can be identified with a ``braid'' with crowded isopycnic surfaces, and the overturning billow in the north with a ``core'' where these surfaces roll up (\citealt{1976JFM....73..215P}; see Section~\ref{sec:shear}).
+The apparent wavelength of the methanol feature is approximately $60\arcsec$, corresponding to $8,400$\,au or $0.041$\,pc.
+The conceived structure is illustrated in Figure~\ref{figure:hmm1_khi_schematic}, which shows the maps of Figure~\ref{figure:xmeth} rotated in such a way that the suggested shear layer is approximately horizontal and the density increases downward.
+The directions of the relative velocities of the denser and thinner gas components are shown with arrows, and the positions of the ``braid'' and ``core'' are indicated.